Helias/isz-tool/README.md

 You should have received a copy of the GNU General Public License along with ISZ-tool.
 If not, see <http://www.gnu.org/licenses/>.

-See gpl.txt for the license
+See gpl.txt for the licensev

 Dependencies
 ------------